The main interest in life and work is to become someone else that you were not in the beginning.

 ARTICLES & BOOK CHAPTERS

-Fu, Diana and G. Distelhorst.
+Fu, D. and G. Distelhorst.
 2018.
 "Grassroots Participation and Repression under Hu Jintao and Xi Jinping."
 The China Journal.
 [PDF]

 Media Coverage: Reuters

 How has repression of civil society transformed under the current administration?
 Are there remaining channels for political participation?
-A new study finds that while political opportunities for contentious participation has closed, institutionalized participation channels remains open.
+This study finds that while political opportunities for contentious participation has closed, institutionalized participation channels remains open.

 *Co-Winner of the 2018 Best Article Published in Comparative Political Studies.